Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế11/11/2023

-UNDP believes that it is necessary to adjust unfair regulations and improve education on gender equality.
+UNDP believes that there is a need to correct unfair regulations and improve education on gender equality.

 UNDP: Bất bình đẳng giới và nợ cản trở sự phát triển ở châu Á-Thái Bình Dương